bjjenson/react-brix/README.md

 ============

 React-Brix is inspired by react hooks and Redux.
 I have enjoyed using Redux in my React apps for a long time.
 Now with hooks this has become much easier.
+No reducers, actions or selectors needed.
+Just hooks.

 Requirements
 ----